symbol/symbol-docs/source/guides/network/running-a-test-net-node.rst

 * **Peer assembly**: The peer assembly verifies or discards the transactions, runs the consensus algorithm, creates new blocks, and propagates the changes through the network.

-* **API assembly**: The API node does the same as the peer nodes, plus stores data in the readable form once transactions are validated.
+* **API harvest assembly**: The API node does the same as the peer nodes, plus stores data in the readable form once transactions are validated.
 Furthermore, the API assembly is capable of processing partial aggregate bonded transactions.
 The API node installation comes with a REST gateway to perform read and write actions.

 The package  ``catapult-testnet-bootstrap`` contains both assemblies ready to be installed.